 Adult: Hey!
-Your test is over, and you put in a lot of effort!
-It's a weekend!
-Let's go on a picnic!
-Where would you like to go?
+Your exam is over, and you put in a lot of effort!
+It's the weekend!
+Let's go for a movie and eat out!
+Where would you like to go? (celebration)

-• Principle 9: Encourage mutual collaboration, and competition/comparison with self
+Principle 9: Encourage mutual collaboration, and competition/comparison with self

 We know that no two individuals are alike.
-What comes easily to one child may be tough to grasp for another child.
-Children can support each other in learning.
+What comes easily to one person may be tough to grasp for another.
+Adolescents can support each other in learning.
 Watching each other succeed in the classroom or in the play field can be motivating, rather than disheartening or a reason to be jealous.
 The only person we can compare ourselves with is our own self.
-We can encourage children to put in their best effort, see how they can improve on their previous performance, and not keep thinking of how to do better than another person.
+We can encourage adolescents to put in their best effort, see how they can improve on their previous performance, and not keep thinking of how to do better than another person.
 That benchmark will not lead a person to do their best!
 They would only do better than others!